Stock Number: 65095

 Stock Number: 10321

 The Standard brown rabbit foot fern.
 Sometimes called "Squirrel Foot."
 Foliage is finely highly divided and light to medium green--typically larger than its showier cousin, Humata tyermanii.
-See Thumbnails.

 Stock Number: 83113

-Also, very hardy in our climate.
+While often a star in the hobby greenhouse in late fall, it is also very hardy in our climate.
 Excellently densely foliaged "Sheffield Mum" with beguiling single soft pink single flowers during late fall--and thus often grown in the hobby greenhouse in northern climes.
 Very winter hardy and pest free in our climate.

 Stock Number: 88984